Reddi-Manikanta-Surya-Prasad/Profile/README.md

 </div>

 ## :woman_technologist: About Me
-As a results-driven Infra Managed Service Associate at Accenture, I specialize in building robust and scalable software solutions.
-With a strong passion for technology, I have gained valuable experience since joining in April 2022, working on diverse projects involving software application design, development, and implementation.
+I'm a highly motivated Infra Managed Service Associate at Accenture, with a strong passion for technology and an extensive background in crafting robust and scalable software solutions.
+I bring over 4 years of experience to the table, having transitioned from my role as a Cloud Support Associate at Village IT Services to my current position.

-My expertise extends to cloud computing and DevOps methodologies, as evidenced by my certifications as an AWS Solutions Architect, AWS DevOps Engineer, AZ-900 Azure Fundamentals, AZ-104 Azure Administrator, Oracle Cloud Infrastructure 2023 Foundations Associate, Oracle Cloud Data Management 2023 Foundations Associate, and Oracle Cloud Infrastructure Associate (1Z0-1085-23).
-These certifications validate my comprehensive knowledge and skills in cloud technologies and data management.
+🏢 Accenture (Infra Managed Service Associate)
+- April 2022 - Present (1 year 7 months)
+- In my role here, I've been at the forefront of designing and developing software solutions that precisely align with business requirements.
+I've crafted implementation and integration approaches for applications, ensuring seamless functionality.
+Additionally, I've taken charge of primary support for application releases into production, meticulously planning and scheduling deployments.
+Whenever defects or performance issues arise within Service Level Agreements, I've been quick to coordinate and resolve them, ensuring minimal downtime.
+My dedication to enhancing system performance is evident through my thorough analysis, design, building, and testing of new components.

+🏢 Village IT Services Private Limited (Cloud Support Associate)
+- March 2019 - March 2022 (3 years 1 month)
+- During my time at Village IT Services, I specialized in deploying and managing web and mobile projects on AWS cloud infrastructure.
+I not only provided exceptional technical support but also optimized resource utilization, resulting in cost savings and improved project performance.
+Meticulous planning was a cornerstone of my approach, leading to flawless project execution.
+I stayed ahead of cloud technology advancements and actively contributed to fostering innovation in cloud-supported development.

+My proficiency extends to cloud computing and DevOps, underscored by a robust set of certifications:

+- AWS Certified DevOps Engineer – Professional ⚙️
+- AWS Solutions Architect Associate 🏗️
+- AWS SysOps Administrator - Associate 🛡️
+- Microsoft Certified: DevOps Engineer Expert ⚙️
+- Microsoft Certified: Azure Administrator Associate ⚙️
+- Microsoft Certified: Azure Fundamentals 🌐
+- Oracle Cloud Infrastructure 2023 Certified Developer Professional 🛠️
+- Oracle Cloud Data Management 2023 Certified Foundations Associate 📊
+- Oracle Cloud Infrastructure 2023 Certified Foundations Associate ☁️

-I am adept at leveraging cloud platforms such as AWS, Azure, and Oracle Cloud Infrastructure to optimize application performance, enable efficient deployment and management, and ensure robust data handling.
+I excel in leveraging cloud platforms such as AWS, Azure, and Oracle Cloud Infrastructure to optimize application performance, streamline deployment and management, and ensure robust data handling.

-Throughout my career, I have successfully completed various projects, including the implementation of cloud-native solutions, migration of on-premises infrastructure to the cloud, and the design of scalable and secure architectures.
-I have also played a key role in driving automation and continuous integration/continuous deployment (CI/CD) processes to enhance development efficiency and shorten time to market.
+My career is marked by successful projects, including the implementation of cloud-native solutions, migration of on-premises infrastructure to the cloud, and the design of scalable and secure architectures.
+I've played a pivotal role in driving automation and CI/CD processes, enhancing development efficiency and reducing time to market.

-In addition to my technical skills, I have cultivated strong project management abilities, ensuring the successful delivery of projects within scope, timeline, and budget.
-I excel in collaborating with cross-functional teams, fostering effective communication and coordination.
+Moreover, my strong project management abilities ensure successful project delivery within scope, timeline, and budget.
+I thrive in collaborative environments, excelling in cross-functional team collaboration and effective communication.

-Outside of work, I am actively involved in extracurricular activities such as Kabaddi, which has not only helped me develop discipline and perseverance but also enhanced my ability to work collaboratively in a team environment.
-I have also taken on leadership roles in college sections, leading and guiding my peers to achieve common goals.

-I am a lifelong learner, continuously staying updated with the latest industry trends and exploring new technologies.
-I actively contribute to open-source projects and engage in online communities to share knowledge and learn from industry experts.
+Outside of work, I actively engage in extracurricular activities, such as Kabaddi, which have instilled discipline, teamwork, and leadership skills.
+I remain a dedicated lifelong learner, staying updated with the latest industry trends and exploring new technologies.
+I actively contribute to open-source projects and participate in online communities to share knowledge and learn from industry experts.

+Additionally, I'm proud to mention that I've joined the AWS Certified Global Community, further enhancing my network and expertise.

-If you are searching for a motivated and skilled DevOps Engineer with expertise in AWS, Azure, and Oracle Cloud Infrastructure, I am eager to discuss how my certifications and experience can benefit your organization.
-Let's connect and explore possibilities for mutual growth.
+If you're seeking a motivated and skilled DevOps Engineer with expertise in AWS, Azure, and Oracle Cloud Infrastructure, I'm eager to discuss how my certifications and experience can benefit your organization.
+Let's connect and explore possibilities for mutual growth. 📈💡🌐 #DevOps #CloudExpert

 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Reddi%20Manikanta%20Surya%20Prasad-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/manikantareddi/)